elves/elvish/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-api-blue.svg)](https://godoc.elv.sh)
 [![Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/ElvishShell)

-Elvish is a friendly interactive shell and an expressive programming language.
+Elvish is an expressive programming language and a versatile interactive shell, combined into one seamless package.
 It runs on Linux, BSDs, macOS and Windows.

 Despite its pre-1.0 status, it is already suitable for most daily interactive use.

 **Visit the official website https://elv.sh for prebuilt binaries, blog posts, documentation and other resources.**